 The add-ons featured in the Shopify App Store are designed by Shopify’s team or other third-party developers.
 They can be free or paid, but all share the common goal to assist with every area in the eCommerce sphere.

+Apps range from everything from a Shopify app subscription to a currency converter app to a product review app and so much more.
 The following are some great examples of what you can discover there:

 - Wishlist Plus – an app designed to help your customers save their favorite products and create wishlists;

 - BEST Currency Converter – an app that allows customers to see prices in their local currency;

 - Printful – an app that lets you sell custom print-on-demand products directly on your Shopify store;”